priyoarman/anothertwitter/README.md

 4. Push to the branch (`git push origin feature/fooBar`)
 5. Open a Pull Request

-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) (if you add one) for details on our code of conduct and the process for submitting pull requests.

 ## 📄 License

 Distributed under the MIT License.
 See [LICENSE](./LICENSE) for more info.

----

-*Built with ❤️ for ReDI School*